The Rise and Fall of the School for Good and Evil

 --

-Disclaimer: You need to finish reading the set first before reading this review because there’s gonna be spoiler here and there.
-I don’t want to ruin your reading experience, so come back after finish reading the set.
+Disclaimer: You need to finish reading the set first before reading this review because there’s gonna be spoilers here and there.
+I don’t want to ruin your reading experience, so come back after you’ve finished reading the set.

-I’m a little bit surprised when Chainani wrote a prequel set to TSGE series.
+I was alittle bit surprised when Chainani wrote a prequel set to the TSGE series.
 I mean, the sequel of TSGE itself is fine, though they’re not as vivid and solid as the first book of the whole series.
 The books are great, but the first one without a doubt tops them all.
-I don’t really have high hopes on the prequel set, though there might be some things that answer the teeny-tiny unexplained history of some characters.
+I didn’t really have high hopes for the prequel set, though there might be some things that answer the teeny-tiny unexplained history of some characters.

-Though Rafal looked like Jack Frost and rule Evil school, he actually was Good inside.
+Though Rafal looked like Jack Frost and ruled Evil school, he was Good inside.
 Rhian was the opposite.
 From the description, Rafal’s magic was nurturing and he was the one who always helped Rhian whenever he got into trouble.
 Rhian’s magic was unpredictable.
 It’s as if it lived on its own.
-Rhian ruled Good, but he often created bad decision, always jealous and prejudiced towards Rafal.
+Rhian ruled Good, but he often made bad decisions.
+He was always jealous and prejudiced towards Rafal, too.

-I had a heartbreak when Rafal died and Rhian took over Rafal’s appearance to fulfill the Pen’s prophecy of the One School Master ruling over both school.
+I had heartbreak when Rafal died and Rhian took over Rafal’s appearance to fulfill the Pen’s prophecy of the One School Master ruling over both schools.
 He then called himself ‘The School Master’, but I call him “Rafal”.
 At the same time, I felt I could relate to the twins.
 I have an identical twin sister.
-I’m sure I’m not the only one who sometimes get a gut feeling that one of us become the spotlight and the other becomes the shadow and it can cause inner jealousy.
-After I read the duology, I came into realization.
+I’m sure I’m not the only one who sometimes gets a gut feeling that one of us becomes the spotlight and the other becomes the shadow.
+Sometimes, it can cause inner jealousy.
+After I read the duology, I came to a realization.
 Perhaps I was Rhian with Rafal’s skin all this time.

 Okay, back to the story.
 Personally, the vibe of the duology isn’t as strong as TSGE.
 It’s still fun and answers why the schools are the way they are in TSGE, but I’ve lived with TSGE.
 The vividness of TSGE wins over this duology.
 My rating is 4 out of 5.
 I’ll recommend this duology anyway.